US STOCKS-Wall St slides as solid jobs data supports rate hike bets | Business

 US STOCKS-Wall St slides as solid jobs data supports rate hike bets

-U.S. stock indexes fell on Friday as a solid jobs report supported the view that the Federal Reserve would continue on its aggressive policy tightening path to cool decades-high inflation, with shares of Apple and Tesla weighing the most.
-Ten of the 11 major S&P sectors declined, with consumer discretionary losing 2.5% and technology falling 2.2%.
+So while the jobs report looked good to economists, investors were focused primarily on its influence on policy.
+"The market is trying to funnel its response through what the Fed may or may not do," said Nela Richardson, chief economist at ADP, who expects the market to continue to seesaw as a result of uncertainty.

-U.S. stock indexes fell on Friday as a solid jobs report supported the view that the Federal Reserve would continue on its aggressive policy tightening path to cool decades-high inflation, with shares of Apple and Tesla weighing the most.
+U.S. stock indexes fell on Friday after a solid jobs report appeared to give the Federal Reserve a green light to continue on an aggressive policy-tightening path to cool decades-high inflation while shares of Apple and Tesla weighed heavily.

-Ten of the 11 major S&P sectors declined, with consumer discretionary losing 2.5% and technology falling 2.2%.
-The energy sector was an outlier with a gain of 1.2%.
+Ten of the 11 major S&P sectors declined, with consumer discretionary down 2.8% and technology falling 2.4%.
+The energy sector was an outlier with a gain of 1%.
 The Labor Department's closely watched report showed nonfarm payrolls rose by 390,000 jobs last month and wages grew, while the unemployment rate held steady at 3.6% - all signs of a tight labor market.

 Economists polled by Reuters had forecast nonfarm payrolls to rise by 325,000 jobs.
-"It's a classic 'good news is bad news'.
-It seems like wage inflation slowed down, you're seeing widespread strength throughout the labor market and it goes back to our theme which is we won't see a recession in the next 12 months," said Gene Goldman, chief investment officer at Cetera Investment Management.
+So while the jobs report looked good to economists, investors were focused primarily on its influence on policy.

-"The bad news is since last week the markets rallied on a hopeful Fed pause in September, and now the market is saying 'oh, because this is such a strong report, September rate hikes are on the table again'."
-Money markets are fully pricing in 50 basis point rate hikes by the Fed in June and July.
+"The market is trying to funnel its response through what the Fed may or may not do," said Nela Richardson, chief economist at ADP, who expects the market to continue to seesaw as a result of uncertainty.
+Shawn Snyder, head of investment strategy at Citi Personal Wealth Management, called the report a double-edged sword.

-Volatility has gripped Wall Street in recent weeks as investors debated if the markets hit a bottom against the backdrop of some hawkish comments from Fed officials and data suggesting that inflation may have peaked.
-The blue-chip Dow has fallen 9.3% so far this year, the benchmark S&P 500 has lost 13.6% and the tech-heavy Nasdaq has shed 23.1%, with rate-sensitive growth stocks bearing the brunt of the selloff.
+Volatility has gripped Wall Street in recent weeks as investors debated whether markets had hit a bottom against the backdrop of some hawkish comments from Fed officials and data suggesting that inflation may have peaked.
+"For right now, the economy looks OK.
+And the labor market as a signal of the real economy on Main Street looks incredibly solid," said ADP's Richardson, who sees inflation as "a threat to that outlook" even if it may have peaked.

-Tesla Inc dropped 8.1% after CEO Elon Musk, in an email to executives seen by Reuters, said he has a "super bad feeling" about the economy and needs to cut about 10% of jobs at the electric carmaker.
-Meanwhile, after markets close, FTSE Russell will announce an early list of members of its indexes as a part of its annual reconstitution to make sure they reflect shifts in the broader market.
+Tesla Inc was down almost 9% after CEO Elon Musk, in an email to executives seen by Reuters, said he has a "super bad feeling" about the economy and needs to cut about 10% of jobs at the electric car maker.
+Meanwhile, after markets close, FTSE Russell will announce an early list of index members as a part of its annual reconstitution aimed at reflecting shifts in the broader market.

-Declining issues outnumbered advancers by a 3.5-to-1 ratio on the NYSE and by about a 2.1-to-1 ratio on the Nasdaq.
-The S&P 500 posted one new 52-week high and 29 new lows, while the Nasdaq recorded 30 new highs and 112 new lows.
+Declining issues outnumbered advancing ones on the NYSE by a 2.97-to-1 ratio; on Nasdaq, a 1.87-to-1 ratio favored decliners.
+The S&P 500 posted 1 new 52-week high and 29 new lows; the Nasdaq Composite recorded 26 new highs and 80 new lows.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)